 The first of their kind in Melbourne’s inner city, these benches will encourage locals and passers by to sit, relax and recharge in nature.

-The benches are equipped with environmental sensors that collect and share real-time data about air quality, temperature, humidity and air pressure, the benches also provide free Wi-Fi hotspots and device charging – all powered by a 100% standalone solar energy system, and requiring low maintenance.
+These smart solar benches are equipped with environmental sensors that collect and share real-time data about air quality, temperature, humidity and air pressure, the benches also provide free Wi-Fi hotspots and device charging – all powered by a 100% standalone solar energy system, and requiring low maintenance.

 Usage analytics can help improve on the community needs for the local areas.
 We will ensure user data and privacy is protected.